EnderLuca41/Verium/README.md

 - No Armor: Disables the ability of equipping armor 🛡️

 #### Goals (can be managed with `/goals`):
+Goals give you tasks to complete, if you want to end your run with success, you need to complete the activiated goals.
 - Kill Enderdragon: Beat the enderdragon to complete this goal 💜
 - Kill Wither: Beat the mighty boss made of wither skulls and soul sand 💀
 - Kill Elder guardian: Defeat the boss of the ocean monument 🏯